Compatible with Clip Studio Paint Ver. 1.10.0

 Here, we will introduce some tips when setting up CLIP STUDIO PAINT to draw illustrations.

-For settings suited for the iPhone, please refer here.
+For settings suited for a tablet, please refer here.

 For settings suited for comics, please refer here.

 Starting from version 1.9.5, the user interface design has changed.